 Full backs are the fortitude of any world-class team.
 It is not merely keeping strikers at bay, but a visionary position in which you should be able to see what the opposition is cooking in another half.

-How top teams like Man City, Liverpool and Real Madrid are building from the back gives insight to the importance of great defenders.
-It is not an easy task to be a LB.
+How top teams like Man City, Liverpool, and Real Madrid are building from the back gives insight into the importance of great defenders.
+It is not an easy task to be a Left- back.
 You have to run, defend, jump, stay away from intriguing tackles, and rush forward to pass the ball.

 A quality left-footed or left-sided player is a rarity.
 In any formation and tactics, they play an important role.
 They should not only stop the floodgates on the left, but they should also marshall the turf and make the earth their own.